Nicolae Paulescu: Antisemitism

-He was an associate of ultranationalist, Professor A. C. Cuza, and wrote extensively for the latter's newspaper, Apărarea Națională ('The National Defense').
+He was an associate of ultranationalist Professor A. C. Cuza, and wrote extensively for the latter's newspaper, Apărarea Națională ('The National Defense').
 Paulescu influenced Cuza to incorporate religion into his doctrine.
-He also heavily influenced the leader of the fascist Iron Guard organisation, Corneliu Zelea Codreanu.
+He also heavily influenced the leader of the Iron Guard organisation, Corneliu Zelea Codreanu.
 Codreanu extensively quoted Paulescu, and acknowledged the powerful impact that Paulescu's ideas had on his own development.
 Paulescu was the first to link together Romanian antisemitism, Christianity and ultranationalism.
-In 1922, Paulescu co-founded the "National Christian Union" (which evolved into the LANC in 1923), together with A. C. Cuza.
+In 1922, Paulescu co-founded the "National Christian Union", which evolved into the National-Christian Defense League (LANC) in 1923, together with A. C. Cuza.
 That same year, the NCU adopted the swastika as its official symbol.

 In "Degenerarea rasei jidănești" (1928) (transl.
-'Degeneration of the Jewish Race', using a racist slur), Paulescu states that Jews are degenerate because their brains weigh much less than "Arian" brains.
+'Degeneration of the Jewish Race', using a racist slur), Paulescu states that Jews are degenerate because their brains weigh much less than "Aryan" brains.
 He singles out for their low brain weight the Nobel Prize laureates Anatole France (non-Jewish), Albert Einstein and Henri Bergson.

 His starting point was a theory of passions and of social conflicts examined from the angle of a discipline he called "philosophical physiology".
 It was illustrated, in the main, by the behavior of Jews, who represented the extreme case of a race ruled by two essential passions: the instincts of domination and ownership.

 Following protests from several Jewish organizations, the inauguration of Professor Paulescu's bust at the Hôtel-Dieu State Hospital in Paris, scheduled for 27 August 2003, had to be cancelled.

 "If the Nobel Committee in 1923 judged the entire persona of its laureate, then Hôtel Dieu in 2003 must do no less and conclude that Paulescu's brutal inhumanity nullifies any scientific merit" (Simon Wiesenthal Center letter to the French Minister of Health, Jean-François Mattéi, and the Romanian Ambassador in Paris).

 Nicolae Cajal, a Romanian Jewish member of the Romanian Academy of Sciences and the President of the Jewish Communities' Federation of Romania from 1994 to 2004, defended recognition of Paulescu's scientific work, saying there is a need to distinguish between individuals' private views and their scientific merit and that his father, Dr. Marcu Cajal, a student of Paulescu, had admired Paulescu for his scientific skills though he disagreed (as a Jew) with Paulescu's anti-Semitic views.